lizzie11212/simple_calculator/README.md

 # simple_calculator
 This project is to create a simple calculator and then test code using Jasmine.

-Reference: Udemy course "Unit testing your javascript with jasmine".
+Reference: Udemy course "Unit testing your javascript with jasmine" by  by Juan Lizarazo, Reynaldo Pena